the-draupnir-project/draupnir-documentation/docs/bot/setup.md

 :::tip

-We strongly recommend new or inexperianced system administrators to follow our guide for [installation with Docker and systemd](./systemd).
+We strongly recommend new or inexperienced system administrators to follow our guide for [installation with Docker and systemd](./systemd).
 If you are preparing to administer a new homeserver, then we strongly recommend using